NHERI-SimCenter/R2DExamples/E15WDNRecoveryAndPerformanceAssessment/README.rst

 		**Terminate Simulation after the Demand Is Met:** With this setting, the simulation ends before the simulation end time is reached if the ratio of demand after the event to the demand before the event meets or exceeds a given threshold for all demand nodes.

-		**Demand Checking Time Window:** This parameter defines the time window for checking demand after selecting “Terminate Simulation after the Demand.”
+		**Demand Checking Time Window:** This parameter defines the time window for checking demand after selecting "Terminate Simulation after the Demand."

-		**Demand Checking Criteria:** This shows the ratio of demand after to demand before, which determines when the simulation ends when “Terminate Simulation after the Demand” is selected.
+		**Demand Checking Criteria:** This shows the ratio of demand after to demand before, which determines when the simulation ends when "Terminate Simulation after the Demand" is selected.

 			.. figure:: figures/r2dt-0015-SP-Sim.png
 			   :width: 800px